The party has gone out of bounds!

-This conflict between two friends is not about who did what to whom or who is right or wrong; it's about how they agreed to resolve the conflict that is at the core of the dispute.
+This conflict is not about who did what to whom or who is right or wrong; it's about how both parties agreed to resolve the conflict that is at the core of the dispute.
 Breyting is pioneering many new concepts to support positive change, including using collaborative law and value-based legal agreements to operate companies.
-Breyting has recently found itself in a dispute that is important to all businesses because it will test Florida case law and hopefully prove there is a better way to operate companies, handle conflict, and that business partners have the freedom to legally co-create their agreements and choose to:
+This conflict is important to all businesses who wish to infuse values into their business because it will test Florida case law and hopefully prove there is a better way to operate companies and handle conflict and that business partners have the freedom to legally co-create their agreements and choose to:

 What makes this agreement different?

-It's helpful to remember the conventional legal system tells us what we can't do but doesn't tell us what is possible.
-With this in mind, Fred and Von set out to shape their own agreement and enlisted the help of a collaborative law practitioner to help them co-create their agreement.
-They asked for their agreement to be written in plain English, removing any unnecessary legal jargon so they could understand what they agreed to.
-Then, they hired an attorney with experience litigating contracts to check case law, ensure the partners were not getting into trouble with the larger system, and that the agreement would integrate with the conventional legal system.
+It's helpful to remember that the conventional legal system tells us what we can't do but doesn't tell us what is possible.
+With this in mind, Fred and Von set out to shape their own agreement and enlisted the help of a collaborative law practitioner to co-create it.
+The friends asked for their agreement to be written in plain English, removing any unnecessary legal jargon so they could understand what they agreed to.
+Then, they hired an attorney with experience litigating contracts to check case law to ensure the partners were not getting into trouble with the larger system and that the agreement would integrate with the conventional legal system.

 Remaining friends was so important to Fred and Von that they literally wrote it into their agreement: "We begin this as friends, and we are creating an agreement which will put our friendship in the forefront of the business."
 Because not hurting one another is equally important, the agreement is not designed to be used in court to argue for damages.
-Instead, the agreement is written to maintain the partners' friendship and further a relationship that endures change, withstands, and transforms conflict.
-As part of the partner's agreement, the agreement includes a conflict resolution process that offers a path for their partnership to get back into alignment and win-win outcomes, even if that outcome is parting ways.
+Instead, the agreement is written to maintain the partners' friendship and further a relationship that endures change, withstands and transforms conflict, and offers a path for their partnership to get back into alignment and win-win outcomes, even if that outcome is parting ways.

 How does the process work?

 A key provision to the agreement is that engaging in the conflict resolution process is a precondition to filing any lawsuit and requires the partners to take the steps as many times as necessary to get to a resolution.
-This provision is designed to protect the partners from unnecessary lawsuits and empower the partners to resolve their own conflicts.
+This provision is designed to empower the partners to resolve their own conflicts.
 Once Fred and Von meet for coffee, they agreed to ask each other the questions below to guide their conversation:

 • What do we most appreciate about the work we have done together so far?